arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 * EventBridge rule configuration (policy: `AmazonEventBridgeFullAccess`)
 * Parameter management in SSM (policy: `AmazonSSMFullAccess`)

+These permissions allow CloudFormation to create and manage the required resources automatically.
+The stack will deploy an AWS Lambda function, configure an EventBridge rule to trigger executions and set up S3 buckets for data storage.

 ## S3 Buckets (Pre-Requisite)

-Before continuing and creating the CloudFormation stack, two S3 buckets need to be created:
+Before continuing with the CloudFormation stack deployment, two **S3** buckets need to be created:

-- **Temporary bucket**: This is where the Lambda binaries and **CloudFormation template (CFT)** will be uploaded and stored.
+- **Temporary bucket**: Stores the Lambda binaries and the **CloudFormation template (CFT)** required for deployment.
-- **CSV destination bucket**: This is where all generated CSV files will be uploaded.
-Make sure this bucket is in the same AWS region where the stack will be created.
+- **CSV destination bucket**: This is the storage location for all generated CSV files.
+This bucket must be created in the same AWS region where the CloudFormation stack will be deployed.

 ![S3 Buckets](assets/s3_bucket_complete.png)

 ### Creating S3 Bucket

-To create the temporary bucket and the CSV destination bucket, you need to go to **Amazon S3** or search for **S3**.
-Then, you can click on **Create bucket** to start creating the first bucket.
+To create the **temporary bucket** and the **CSV destination bucket**, navigate to **Amazon S3** or search for **S3** in the AWS Management Console.
+Click on **Create bucket** to begin the setup.

-When creating a bucket, you will see several different options of the bucket configuration required for the creation as follows:
+During an S3 bucket creation, several configuration options will be presented:

 - General configuration
 - Object ownership